 Quitting smoking is the best way to reduce tobacco-related harm.
 Individuals may make several quit attempts before successfully stopping smoking for good.
 This is why health promotion activities and community development to support quitting are so important; it’s about continually reminding people of the importance of quitting and informing them about where to get help.
 It is important that as well as providing education about tobacco harms, organisations providing health promotion activities are able to refer people who want to quit to smoking cessation support services.
 Being part of a wider health service system or network is therefore essential for TIS teams.

-The table below outlines the eligible and ineligible grant activities for TIS teams as described in the Indigenous Australians’ Health Programme Tackling Indigenous Smoking Regional Tobacco Control Grants (2023-24 to 2025-26) Grant Opportunity Guidelines.
+The table below outlines the eligible and ineligible grant activities for TIS teams as described in the Tackling Indigenous Smoking Regional Tobacco Control Grants (2023-24 to 2026-27) Grant Opportunity Guidelines (GO6775).
+You can read the previous version of the guidelines here: Indigenous Australians’ Health Programme Tackling Indigenous Smoking Regional Tobacco Control Grants (2023-24 to 2025-26) Grant Opportunity Guidelines (GO5803).
 For examples of these activities and how to monitor and evaluate them please download this factsheet.

 TIS teams are funded to carry out population health promotion activities.
-They are not funded to provide smoking cessation support.
+They are not funded to provide smoking or vaping cessation support.
 TIS workers still need up-to-date knowledge of the support available to individuals wanting to quit, as this can inform TIS population health promotion campaigns and educational activities.
 The factsheets below provide an overview of how different individual level activities that can help support smoking cessation.
+At present there is no evidence suggesting specific approaches are needed to support vaping cessation.
+Strategies shown to be effective for smoking cessation are therefore recommended for for vaping cessation.